mCRL2org/mCRL2/doc/sphinx/source/user_manual/tutorial/mcrl2-gui/index.rst

 ------------------

 With these tools many basic analyses on behavioural descriptions can be performed.
-All available tools are described in the :ref:`tool manual pages <man pages>`, although generally in terms of command line invocation.
+All available tools are described in the :ref:`tool-documentation`, although generally in terms of command line invocation.